January 10, 2024

 In the 1st grade standards, students are expected to write equations to match story problems.
 They represent unknown values with symbols and work on problems that involve comparison situations in which the difference is unknown.

-When students see the word more, they tend to “plug and chug”.
-They pluck the numbers they see out of the problem and add them.
-Unless they understand the context of the problem and how to visually represent it.
-This is exactly what the Compare SoE allows them to do.
+When students see the word more, the tendency is to add.
+They pluck the numbers they see out of the problem and begin to operate,unless they understand the context of the problem and how to visually represent it.
+This is exactly what the Compare SoE helps us avoid.

 In this structure, the line of equality is particularly important.
 We don’t need to draw it in other structures because both bars are the same size, implying equality.
 Here, it allows students to see the more (or the fewer), depending on the context of the problem.